githru/githru-vscode-ext/packages/analysis-engine/README.md

 ### Analysis Engine Label

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [🔍 analysis engine](https://github.com/githru/githru-vscode-ext/labels/%F0%9F%94%8D%20analysis%20engine) that contain information that have a relatively limited scope.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of [analysis engine](https://github.com/githru/githru-vscode-ext/labels/%F0%9F%94%8D%20analysis%20engine) that contain information that have a relatively limited scope.
 This is a great place to get started.

 ### License